rancher/rancher/tests/v2/validation/provisioning/README.md

 ```

 ### AWS/EC2 Config
-For custom clusters the below config is needed, only AWS/EC2
+For custom clusters, the below config is needed, only AWS/EC2 will work.

 ```json
  "awsEC2Config": {